veewee/xml/docs/dom.md

 # DOM Component

-The DOM Components operates on XML documents through the DOM API.
+The DOM Components operate on XML documents through the DOM API.
 Instead of solely wrapping a DOMDocument with our own class, we embrace the fact that the DOM implementation is leaky.
 This package provides a set of composable tools that allow you to safely work with the DOM extension.

-Since not all code is in one big master class, you will find out that it is not too hard to write your own extensions!
+Since not all code is in one big master class, you will find that it is not too hard to write your own extensions!

 ## Examples